sseiber/lva-gateway/docs/Tutorials/Create a Live Video Analytics application in Azure IoT Central.md

 setup subdirectory with VSCode or your favorite JSON editor.

-The project keeps this as a placeholder and recommends you create a new folder Storage and make a copy.
-As a good practice is to ignore all the Storage folder in GitHub, so you can keep your secrets without checking those.
+The project keeps this as a placeholder and recommends you create a new directory Storage and make a copy.
+As a good practice is to ignore all the Storage directory in GitHub, so you can keep your secrets without checking those.

-## next steps
+[TODO: What else should happen here?]

 ## Deploy the IoT Edge runtime and the Lva Gateway Modules

 Follow this [link](Create%20a%20Linux%20VM%20with%20IoT%20Edge.md) if you are planning to test the Public Safety template using a cloud VM and a simulated stream

 Follow this [link](Deploy_IoT_Edge_Lva_Gateway_modules_NUC.md) if you have a real computer such as an Intel NUC and a `ONVIF` Camera to run the edge analytics modules

-## Prepare the data folder on the Edge gateway
+## Prepare the data directory on the Edge gateway

-In this reference implementation, we are keeping some configuration under the folder /data/storage
+In this reference implementation, we are keeping some configuration under the directory /data/storage

 Using the `ssh` connection (PuTTY):

+[TODO: The data/media and data/storage directories already exist in the Linux VM, this is not necessary]

+[TODO: Creating the state.json file?
+Steps mention copying it but there's no instructions on configuring it.]

-* create a root folder name data `mkdir/data`
+* create a root directory named data `mkdir /data`
-* navigate to it and create 2 child folders `/data/media` and `/data/storage`
+* navigate to it and create 2 child directories `/data/media` and `/data/storage`
-* Change the mode to read/write to the entire folder `chmod -R 777 /data`
+* Change the mode to read/write to the entire directory `chmod -R 777 /data`
 * Copy the state.json file into storage
-* Use pscp from a command terminal `pscp.exe state.json [username]@[IP Address]:/data/storage/state.json`
+  * If you are on a Windows machine, use pscp from a command terminal on your machine `pscp.exe state.json [username]@[IP Address]:/data/storage/state.json`
+  * If you are on a Mac/Linux machine, use scp from a command terminal on your machine `scp state.json [username]@[IP Address]:/data/storage/state.json`

 ## Configure the desire properties and instantiate the Cameras in IoT Central